CrisChiaro/latency_aware_scheduler/README.md

 ## Overview

-The Latency-Aware-Scheduler project consists of two main applications, both written in Golang from scratch:
+The Latency-Aware-Scheduler project consists of two main applications (three in the last version), all written in Golang from scratch:

 1. **Latency Meter**: Measures network latency between the user and the cluster node they are interacting with.
 2. **Custom Latency Aware Scheduler**: Replaces Kubernetes' default scheduler and schedules pods based on latency metrics.
+3. **Routing Manager(V3.5)**: Utilizes user-cluster associations to direct traffic, enhancing the scheduler's decisions.

 ### Latency Meter

 The Latency Meter is a web application that serves as a proxy between the user and the actual service provided by a pod in a Kubernetes cluster.
 The purpose of this application is to be deployed on all worker nodes of the cluster.
-When a user interacts with a pod, the data packets pass through the Latency Meter, which measures the network latency with the user before forwarding the packets to the intended pod.
+When an user interacts with a pod, the data packets pass through the Latency Meter, which measures the network latency with the user before forwarding the packets to the intended pod.
 The measured latency is stored in memory and made available to the Custom Latency Aware Scheduler when requested.

 ### Custom Latency Aware Scheduler